 Why aren't there more KS1 papers available?

-New KS1 papers aren't developed every year.
-New papers were written in 2007 and 2009, but they were still used for testing children in UK schools until May 2015 so they are not available to parents on any site.
+Before 2016, new KS1 papers weren't developed every year.
+New papers were written in 2007 and 2009, but they were still used for testing children in UK schools until May 2015 so they are not available online.

 For an overview of KS1 SATs read our parents' guide, Your KS1 SATs questions answered.